Patricio Quiroz

-Patricio Gerardo Quiroz Kong (born 24 January 1980) is a Chilean former professional football midfielder who played for clubs in Chile, Austria, and Germany.
+Patricio Gerardo Quiroz Kong (born 24 January 1980) is a Chilean former professional football midfielder who played for clubs in Chile, Australia, Austria, and Germany.

 Career

 As a youth player, Quiroz was with the Colo-Colo youth ranks for two years before joining Deportes Iquique youth system, taking part of the first team in 1998 thanks to the coach Jorge Garcés.
 In 2002, he switched to Coquimbo Unido in the top division with José Sulantay as coach, with whom he developed a close friendship.
 In his homeland, he also had a stint with Trasandino in 2009.

 He spent most of his career in minor categories of Austrian football, where he came thanks to his fellow in Coquimbo Unido, Claudio Chavarría, who had played for Borussia Dortmund II.
 He also had a stint with German side FC Hammerau.

 In Austria, he played for clubs such as SV Wals-Grünau, SV Anthering, USV Fuschl, SV Bürmoss, USV Lamprechtshausen, among others.